shosseinimotlagh/HomeBlocks/docs/craft/api.md

 commit(uint64_t term, int64_t lsn);
 ```

-Advance `commit_lsn` to `lsn`: apply all journal entries in `(current_commit, lsn]` to the
-state machine (update LBA index, finalize block map).
-After this call, LBAs covered by
-those entries are readable.
+Advance the contiguous commit watermark `commit_lsn` (≡ Synced) toward `lsn`, applying
+present journal entries and skipping Empty slots.
+Readability is per-write, not tied to this
+watermark: a read materializes the entries it touches on demand (CommitAndRead), so a higher
+LSN can be readable while a lower one is still a hole.

 ---